Vinai/customer-activation/README.markdown

 This small extension makes it impossible for a customer to log in to magento, until the account has been activated in the adminhtml interface.

-The Extension was designed to be used together with the [Netzarbeiter_LoginCatalog][] extension Netzarbeiter_LoginCatalog only shows products to customers that are logged in.
+The Extension was designed to be used together with the [Netzarbeiter_LoginCatalog][] extension.
+Netzarbeiter_LoginCatalog only shows products to customers that are logged in.
 There also is the Extension [Netzarbeiter_GroupsCatalog2][] which may suit your needs better, you have to evaluate yourself what is the best solution for your case.